Earth Defense Force 6 Review (PS5/PC)

 And just in case you’re thinking “wha… singing?
 Has Alex been at the gin again?”… here’s an earlier EDF song, because I don’t want to spoil anything major from Earth Defense Force 6.

-The upgrade to the PS5 does bring with it improved visuals, but here Sandlot has had to tread a very fine path.
+EDF 6 does bring with it improved visuals on both PS5 and PC, but here Sandlot has had to tread a very fine path.
 A large part of the appeal of the EDF games were in how cheesy they looked, and that’s mostly been retained.
 If you’re after pixel-perfect physics and motion, you won’t always find it here.

 But hey, it is funny to watch that robotic frog you just shot fly halfway across the map with a well-timed missile shot.
 Less amusing when it’s you being flung about, for sure, but it’s all part of the game.